 Demonstrate how to strip their bed and put on new sheets.
 Do it together until they get the hang of it.

 Imagine if you’d started a new job with no specific expectations, then your boss got super annoyed with you for not doing what she wanted.
-Or if she gave you no training in how to do something new, then blew up at you when you didn’t do it right!
-You’d might think she was an unreasonable bitch.
+Or if they gave you no training in how to do something new, then blew up at you when you didn’t do it right!
 How motivated would you feel to to do a good job?

 Age Appropriate Chores